xarray-contrib/xarray-simlab/doc/inspect_model.rst

    :width: 60%

 Nodes with solid border correspond to regular variables while nodes with dashed border correspond to ``ForeignVariable`` objects.
-Nodes in a 3d box correspond to iterables of Variable objects, like ``VariableGroup``.
+3d-box nodes correspond to iterables of Variable objects, like ``VariableGroup``.
 Variables connected to their process with an arrow have a value provided by the process.